joel99/bert-representations/README.md

 # bert-representations
-A Unified View of BERT Representations in Fine-Tuning, Transfer, and Forgetting
+A Unified View of BERT Representations in Fine-Tuning, Transfer, and Forgetting Course project for Deep Learning for Text.
+Work by Joel Ye, Sri Vivek Vanga, Ayush Shrivastava.

+Writeup (with citations) to be posted soon.

 A normal project might have main scripts, trainers, and model files.
 HuggingFace graciously takes care of all of this infrastructure.
 Our codebase largely builds on top of this, consisting of scripts that run the exact experiments, and extract + analyze representations.